-Glycolic acid is one of those ingredients that falls into the "oldie but goodie" category of skincare superstars.
+Glycolic acid is one of those ingredients that falls into the "oldie but goodie" category of skincare superstars, one that if often found in our favorite exfoliators.
 While it's by no means the newest or trendiest ingredient out there—it's been used in dermatology for over three decades—it is a tried-and-true staple, favored by dermatologists for its long list of proven benefits.
 And, surprisingly, those benefits aren't limited to exfoliation.
-Ahead, dermatologist Kenneth Howe, MD, of Wexler Dermatology in New York City, and New York-based dermatologist Kavita Mariwalla, MD, explain exactly what makes this acid so unique and why it deserves a role in your skincare routine.
+Ahead, dermatologists explain exactly what makes this acid so unique and why it deserves a role in your skincare routine.

 Meet the Expert

 Keep reading to learn more about the benefits of glycolic acid.

 Type of Ingredient: Alpha-hydroxy acid